 While in Malawi for a famine relief, Magnus met a dying woman named Emma and she prayed that someone might care for her six young children after her death.
 When Magnus asked her oldest son, Edward, what he hoped for in life, he replied, "I want to have enough food to eat and to go to school one day."
 These words helped inspire Magnus to create Mary's Meals, now serving over a million children in Africa, Asia, the Caribbean and South America.

-To learn more about Mary's Meals and how you can also help and get involved, please visit: www.marysmeals.org.
+To learn more about Mary's Meals, please visit: www.marysmeals.org.
 Also watch and share the inspiring short film, Child 31 here: www.marysmeals.org/get-involved/book-and-films/child-31

 Photo credits: Mary's Meals